 The episode quickly escalated when they met on the diamond.

 Jimenez immediately sprang off the mound after Tulowitzki was hit.
-Tulowitzki took a step toward Jimenez and said something to him, prompting the pitcher to say "Come on!" and motion the Colorado star to move forward.
+Tulowitzki took a step toward Jimenez and said something to him, prompting the pitcher to say "Come on!" and motion the All-Star shortstop to move forward.

 Jimenez and Tulowitzki argued near the plate and the benches emptied, but there were no punches or ejections.

 "It was the first inning and I didn't have good control of my fastball.
-As you guys can see I walked the first guy on four pitches," Jimenez said.
+As you guys can see I walked the first guy on four pitches," he said.

 Jimenez said he'd never had a problem with Tulowitzki.
 The pitcher claimed the verbal confrontation grew after Tulowitzki called him a name.